AuF22/OBU_Telegram/README.md

 ---
 ![Bot Commands](image/Commands.jpg)

-The first thing you see when you start this bot
+The first thing you see when you start this bot.

 ---
 - ### __User Panel__

 ---
 ![User panel](image/userPanel.jpg)

-This is how the button bar looks like for a regular user
+This is how the button bar looks like for a regular user.

 ---
 - ### __Admin Panel__

 ---
 ![Admin panel](image/adminPanel.jpg)

-This is how the panel for bot admins looks like
+This is how the panel for bot admins looks like.

-The button bar is prepared in the following file
+>The button bar is prepared in the following file
->keyboards/default/start_kb.py
+>>keyboards/default/start_kb.py
 ```doctest
 from aiogram.types import ReplyKeyboardMarkup, KeyboardButton